 Choose from one of the three main boat houses: Magdalen Bridge, Folly Bridge or Cherwell Boat House.

-3. Walk with the horses in Port Meadow
+3. Walk on Port Meadow

-Get away from the city and take a stroll into Port Meadow where the horses wander freely.
+Get away from the city and take a stroll into Port Meadow, where the horses wander freely.
 It’s ancient grazing land on the outskirts of the city offering a really scenic walk along the riverbank.
 Some say that Alice in Wonderland was written here.

 4. Visit Woodstock

-This museum is free of charge, so no excuse not to go inside!
+This museum is free of charge, so there are no excuse not to go inside!
 You’ll find all kinds of really interesting skeletons and stuffed animals and Victorian curiosities from all around the world, including the famous ‘shrunken heads’ from South American tribes.
 Much of the museum retains the original Victorian presentation, making it one of the most revered museums of its kind in the world.